-One of Michelangelo’s most famous paintings in the Sistine Chapel is that of the Creation of Adam, depicting the moment God created humankind.
+One of the most famous paintings by Michelangelo in the Sistine Chapel is that of the Creation of Adam, depicting the moment God created humankind.
 It is one of a series of paintings on the ceiling that give life to the story in Genesis.
 Other famous scenes include Adam and Even in the Garden of Eden and the Deluge (flood).

 There are many intriguing theories surrounding Michelangelo’s work, not least that scenes in the Sistine Chapel contain references to the Jewish Kabbalah mystical tradition.
 Another theory illuminates Michelangelo’s covert insults to the Catholic Church and its popes, hidden within the paintings and another unveils hidden female anatomy parts in the paintings.
 Critics of these theories say it is the result of people seeing what they want to see and point out that Michelangelo left a vast record of his life in writing, none of which mentions secret messages or hidden meanings.